Winter mailing list

 Winter brings additional challenges to the mountain environment.
-Snow, ice and extremes of weather can dramatically increase the dangers of mountainous areas, but for those who wish to face these challenges when winter walking, the experience can be fantastic.
+Snow, ice and extremes of weather can dramatically increase the danger for the winter mountaineer, but for those who wish to face these challenges when winter walking, the experience can be fantastic.

 |Dates||Location||Instructor||Price per person|

-The aim of this course is to introduce you to the basic skills to operate as a winter walker in the British Isles.
-You will learn how to use an ice axe, crampons and winter boots to their full.
-You do not need prior winter walking experience but a willing attitude and good level of fitness is essential.
+The aim of this course is to train you in the skills needed to operate as a winter walker in the British Isles.
+You will learn how to use an ice axe, crampons and winter boots to their full as well a covering weather, snowpack, avalanche avoidance and route planning on a daily basis.No previous winter walking or winter mountaineering experience is necessary to attend this course.

 The course starts each morning interpreting weather and avalanche forecasts before setting out.
 On the hill the course moves from teaching the basics of using an ice axe and crampons to learning to arrest a slip or slide safely.
 Avalanche awareness and snowpack analysis is an underpinning theme throughout together with navigation and route choice.